📟 Hypernet

 1. Purpose

 Hyperkit is the toolkit for building a Hyperapp in code.
-You author each page once as Hono JSX; Hyperkit renders it as the HTML a human sees and, by content negotiation, the Markdown an agent reads — with the exact structure and hyperapp:* metadata the spec requires.
-One source, both representations, no drift.
+You author each page once as Hono JSX, and Hyperkit renders it as the HTML a human sees and, by content negotiation, the Markdown an agent reads, with the exact structure and hyperapp:* metadata the spec requires.
+One source, both representations, no drift: Dynamic Context Rendering in practice.

 It is portable: Hyperkit depends only on Hono and an HTML→Markdown converter, not on any AGX infrastructure.
 Identity (Hyperauth) and storage (Hyperfile) are separate, optional concerns a Hyperapp adds on top.